Marcel0024/RedditBots/README.md

-# Reddit Bots
+# RedditBots
-Reddit Bots is a Console Application that runs multiple Reddit bot instances
+RedditBots is a Console Application written in C# .NET Core that runs multiple Reddit bot instances.